Corbels are one of the most versatile and useful design elements in any home renovation. They can be used in any room from the porch to the kitchen.

-A corbel is defined as a bracket or brace that projects from the wall to support the weight of the structure above it.
+are defined as architectural pieces that project from the wall to support the weight of the structure above it.
+A corbel is a type of bracket with corbels generally wider and more ornate than brackets.

 COMMON USES FOR CORBELS

-Corbels are commonly used for shelves, under mantels, and outside under eaves.
+Corbels are commonly used to support shelves, under mantels, and outside under eaves.
 With the popularity of granite, quartz, and marble counter tops, large carved corbels add a distinctive touch that is both decorative and functional to support heavy counter tops, bar tops, and kitchen islands.

 Outdoors, corbels are found on porches, doorways and under eaves.